fermmm/boilerplate-typescript-react-redux-webpack/README.md

 ```
 npm run build
 ```
-That creates a folder named "dist" with the final site ready to be uploaded to the server.
+That creates a folder named "dist" with the final site ready to be published.